Flodklumpen/sportspegeln/README.md

 This website enables users to organize a competition's order during a tournement.
 As a compeditor you can challange other compeditors that are up to three places before you in the competition.
 After your match you can write in the results and the tournement list will automaticaly be updated. to use this website you need to create a user and log in.
 When you are logged in you can view the tournament list and the results from all the games that has been played in that tournament.
 The website saves information about the game results to show statistics.

+### "Smaller" funtional requirements

+- The results of the tournament will be updated automatically, without having to reload the page
+- The arrangement of the page shall look "good" when resizing the window (responsive design)

 ### Possible extensions

+- Implementation of client-side routing
-This website will primarily be used for tournements in tennis, but there is room for extensions in other sports.
+- This website will primarily be used for tournements in tennis, but there is room for extensions in other sports.

 ## Technichal specification